dnmfarrell/ch/README.md

       n|new <prompt>     start a new chat
       r|reply <reply>    reply to the current chat t|title            print the current chat title

+      Arguments in <angle brackets> are read from STDIN if not present.

 ### Example
     $ ./ch n is it possible to '"delete"' lines of output in a terminal, or simulate it using ANSI escape sequences?